Mission Foods

 Why is the distributor selling?

-Owner is retiring.
+Owner is pursuing other opportunities.

 How many accounts does the route have and where is the warehouse located?